-35 IOSCO (1996), Client Asset Protection, August.

-of Client Assets (March 2011);36 and the Final Report on Recommendations Regarding the Protection of Client Assets (January 2014).37 The recommendations and principles regarding standards of client asset protection, including those relating to safeguarding, administration, management, and the deposit of client assets in a foreign jurisdiction, waivers of client asset protection, rights of use and disclosure to clients are relevant to and support the guidance set out in this draft Annex.
+The Technical Committee and, later, the Board of IOSCO have issued a number of reports pertaining to client asset protection: namely the Report on Client Asset Protection (August 1996); 34 the Final Report on Survey of Regimes for the Protection, Distribution and/or Transfer of Client Assets (March 2011); 35 and the Final Report on Recommendations Regarding the Protection of Client Assets (January 2014).
+36 The recommendations and principles regarding standards of client asset protection, including those relating to safeguarding, administration, management, and the deposit of client assets in a foreign jurisdiction, waivers of client asset protection, rights of use and disclosure to clients are relevant to and support the guidance set out in this draft Annex.
 This draft Annex relies upon those IOSCO standards to specify in further detail how the principles in the Annex relating to the safeguarding and identification of client assets, use of assets and transparency to clients should be met.

 Given the significant variations in national regimes for client asset protection, the draft guidance is intended to specify outcomes rather than prescribe methods or mandatory rules by which those outcomes should be achieved.
-Whatever national arrangements apply, client assets should be shielded - in a manner appropriate to those arrangements - from the failure of the firm and, to the extent possible, of any third party custodian.38 The legal status of client assets and the clients' entitlement to them should not be affected by entry into resolution of the firm.39
+Whatever national arrangements apply, client assets should be shielded - in a manner appropriate to those arrangements - from the failure of the firm and, to the extent possible, of any third party custodian.37 The legal status of client assets and the clients' entitlement to them should not be affected by entry into resolution of the firm.38